France pushes $15 bln credit line plan for Iran, if U.S. allows it

 LE MAIRE IN WASHINGTON

-French Finance Minister Bruno Le Maire is in Washington on Tuesday to discuss the credit mechanism and see what the United States may accept.
-Rouhani said Iran would never hold bilateral talks with the United States but said that if all U.S. curbs imposed on Iran were lifted, Washington could join multilateral talks between Tehran and the other parties to the 2015 pact.
+French Finance Minister Bruno Le Maire will be in Washington on Tuesday in part to discuss the credit mechanism.
+One diplomat said that might be when the United States gives its response to French proposals.
+Iranian President Hassan Rouhani said on Tuesday the Islamic Republic would never hold bilateral talks with the United States - the two have had no diplomatic relations for four decades - but said that if all U.S. sanctions imposed on Iran were lifted, Washington could join multilateral talks between Tehran and the other parties to the 2015 pact.

 The Trump administration says the nuclear deal is deficient as many of its terms expire after a decade and it does not cover non-nuclear issues such as Iran's ballistic missile program and its support of proxy forces around the Middle East.
 Iran says it aims to keep the 2015 deal alive but cannot abide by it indefinitely unless the European countries that signed it ensure it receives the promised economic dividends.

 The first source said talks, for now, did not go into how the credit lines would be repaid, although it would require Iranian oil exports to resume eventually.
-Some countries were discussing with France possible involvement in such a mechanism.
-China, India, and Japan were among the main purchasers of Iranian oil.
+Certain countries were discussing with France possible involvement in such a mechanism.
 "Importing the oil at some point is essential, but we need to have the agreement of the Americans.
 We are trying to persuade them (the Iranians) not to do more (reductions in commitment to the nuclear deal), but it's not the end of the story for the mechanism if they do," the source said, adding that for now, Iranian backtracking was reversible.

 Iran has asked for $3 billion a month to extend the proposals beyond the end of this year, the source said.
-Macron has said that as a condition of credits, Iran must return fully to the deal's terms and open talks on its ballistic missiles, regional role and nuclear activities after 2025.
+Macron has said that as a condition of any credits, Iran must return fully to the terms of the nuclear deal and open negotiation on those other issues.
+French officials declined to comment on the details of the plan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)